Austin Prenuptial Agreement Lawyers

 What Is a Prenuptial Agreement?

 A prenuptial agreement, or premarital agreement, is an agreement between soon-to-be spouses that outlines what will happen in the event of a divorce.
-A prenuptial agreement is a binding legal contract, and once a couple enters into the agreement, they are bound by its terms.
+A prenup will go into effect when the couple gets married.
+At this point, the prenuptial agreement becomes a binding legal contract, and the couple is bound by its terms.

 What Can a Texas Prenuptial Agreement Cover?

 Prenuptial agreements allow couples to clarify what will happen in the event of a divorce.
+However, the agreement can only address issues related to property, debts, and money.
 For example, a Texas prenup can cover the following:

 • Each spouse’s right to use or transfer property after a divorce;